Luca Waldschmidt: who is the latest Germany call-up starring for Freiburg?

-Luca Waldschmidt has scored seven goals in four games for Germany at the 2019 UEFA European U21 Championship.
+Luca Waldschmidt scored seven goals in four games for Germany at the 2019 UEFA European U21 Championship and has since made three appearances for the senior team.
 Is the Freiburg striker about to become a household name?

 bundesliga.com takes a closer look at one of Germany’s up-and-coming goalscorers…